 Controlled-epidemiological studies have shown that certain compounds in garlic like those that thiosulfinates (allicin) can bring a significant reduction in total cholesterol and blood pressure, and thereby, helps cut down coronary artery disease and stroke risk.

 Curcumin, together with other antioxidants in turmeric, has been found to have anti-amyloid and anti-inflammatory properties.
 Thus, it is thought to be effective in preventing or at least delaying the onset of Alzheimer’s disease.

 The volatile oils, vitamins, and antioxidants in the herbs have cytotoxicity action against prostate, pancreatic, colon, endometrial cancer cells.

 Herbs are a great addition to food.
-It is not just because they add distinctive flavor and spicy taste to the food, but also contain many anti-microbial substances that help keep our food protected from these agents.
+It is not just because they add a distinctive flavor and spicy taste to the food but also contain many anti-microbial substances that help keep your food protected from these agents.
 Usually, chefs smear herb and spice mixture in small amounts over the raw foods, fish, and meat to marinate.

 Here are some serving tips:

 Fresh herb leaves are being used in the preparation of soups and green sauces.

 Chopped, fresh herb leaves can impart richness to the vegetable as well as fruit salads.